Hearing Aids

 The cochlea is a remarkable biological structure.
 It has a swirling pattern that tapers toward the center.
 It is filled with two different types of thick fluid (perilymph and endolymph) through which the sound energy travels.
 Along with the internal walls of the cochlea are specialized hair cells (cilia) that extend into the cochlear fluid.
 Hair cells near the opening of the cochlea respond to high-frequency sounds while hair cells near the apex of the cochlea respond to low-frequency sounds.

 When energy from the original soundwave strikes a hair cell, it bends.
-This bending process stimulates an electrical signal that is sent
+This bending process stimulates an electrical signal that is sent along nerve cells to the brain.
+The brain (auditory cortex) then receives these electrical impulses and interprets them as sound.

 The brain can decipher many bits of information from sound waves such as volume, frequency, and direction.
 This information is then shared with other brain regions that perform other tasks, such as interpreting the content and meaning of human speech.